heptarch/heptarch.github.io/drafts/SAEPage.md

  entries for a vector in $\mathcal{F}$, there are $\binom{F}{k}$ ways to choose the "active" dimensions, and hence the active subspace $f$ (or rather, our reconstructed $\hat{f} = \hat{V}n$) lives in.
+ If we knew which subspace $W$ lived in, we could easily invert by restricting to those $k$ columns.